sonicakes/signup-multi/README.md

 - A color-coded LinearProgress bar that fills up (e.g., changing from Red/Weak to Yellow/Medium to Green/Strong).
 - Dynamic Helper Text that changes words like "Weak," "Fair," or "Excellent" based on the calculated score.
 2. **Replace subtitle text with Tooltips:** I've started doing that with Organization step - need to be consistent throughout the steps.
-3.  **Button NEXT should be disabled until all validation rules are fulfilled:** Cxxxxx.
+3.  **Button NEXT should be disabled until all validation rules are fulfilled:**
-4. **Sections in Summary Review step could be collapsed/expanded as desired in Accordion style -  I find the summary scroll is annoying:** .....
+4. **Sections in Summary Review step could be collapsed/expanded as desired in Accordion style -  I find the summary scroll is annoying**
-5. **Better representation of steps - using circular 1-2-3-4 instead of Linear bar is clearer & keeps steps in mind** ...
+5. **Better representation of steps - using circular 1-2-3-4 instead of Linear bar is clearer & keeps steps in mind**
 6. **Implement incremental personalization:**
 - E.g. when user selects their role as Vampire, the avatar would replace 'Signup Form' header in the top middle of the form & display picture of a vampire.
 - As we progress further into the steps, personalisation levels would also increase.
 Selecting a primary use case (howling at the moon, for instance, would render a background of wolves & moon.
 Or maybe not - since the werewolves might be triggered & start changing?...🤷)
 - Drilling into personalization even further, we could provide conditional fields based on the previous step (e.g. Primary role = Witch, in the next step we could ask if their coven needs a special discount on brooms & cauldrons from our Partner at 'Brooms & Co' if they invite 5+ team members to join)
-7. **Add confirm pswd field** ...
+7. **Add confirm pswd field**
-8. **For price tier selection, include cards-like elements that have description etc. so that user knows what they are signing up for** ...
+8. **For price tier selection, include cards-like elements that have description etc. so that user knows what they are signing up for**
-9. **Include animation on transition from step to step - slide or similar** ...
+9. **Include animation on transition from step to step - slide or similar**
-10. **Include animation on success/TY screen - checkbox animated** ...
+10. **Include animation on success/TY screen - checkbox animated**

 ---